Some of the most important things you need to grow your career as an artist, new gigs and press coverage, will require an EPK.

 Upcoming Shows or Tour Dates

 If you have upcoming shows, you will want to make sure the dates and locations are in your EPK.
 Listing show information makes it easy for press and bloggers to come out to a show.
-For talent buyers and promoters, they want to see that there’s demand to book you.
+For talent buyers and promoters, they want to see that there’s a demand to book you.

 Make sure contact information (email) is listed for the appropriate person who handles your inquiries for things like press, management and booking.